 Applications are accepted from full-time students in good academic and disciplinary standing at Tufts University or any other accredited American college or university.
-(Only Tufts students may apply to the Oxford and Hong Kong programs.)
+(Only Tufts students may apply to the Hong Kong, Japan, London, and Oxford programs.)
 While the majority of students apply to study abroad in their junior/third year at Tufts (most UK universities will only admit students who will be in their third year), in some cases, it is alternatively possible to study abroad in the sophomore or senior year; students are urged to discuss the advisability of studying in sophomore or senior year with their major adviser and Advising Dean, as the latter option can impact timely graduation.
 Applicants should inform themselves of the target program's eligibility requirements by checking both the 'General Eligibility' requirements listed above as well as the 'Prerequisites' section of each program's page.
 Completed applications for the academic year 2023-24, fall 2023, AND spring 2024 programs should be submitted no later than February 1, 2023, by 11:59 p.m.
 (EST), with the exception of the Oxford program which has an application deadline of December 1, 2022, by 11:59 p.m.
 (EST).
 (Applications will open in October 2022.)
 In order to be considered for any of our Tufts Programs Abroad, you must submit a completed application by the deadline (in addition to the Intent to Study Abroad registration by November 1, 2022); students interested in applying late to our programs must consult with our office regarding that possibility.

 Students wishing to apply for Tufts in Oxford must first meet with Melanie Armstrong to discuss the program and application requirements.

-A special note about the Tufts-in-London application process: Students are encouraged to apply for only one Tufts-in-London option (e.g., Tufts in London - UCL or Tufts in London - LSE, etc.) or to indicate within the application system which option/partner is their first choice if applying to more than one.
+A special note about the Tufts-in-London application process: Students are encouraged to apply for only one Tufts-in-London option (e.g., Tufts in London - UCL or Tufts in London - LSE, etc.) or to indicate within the application system which option/partner is their first choice if applying to two.
 Following submission of an application to a Tufts-in-London program option linked below (e.g., UCL, LSE, etc.), Tufts Global Education will review your suitability for nomination to that particular partner institution.
 If you are approved for nomination by Tufts Global Education, your candidacy will then further be reviewed by the partner institution through an institution-specific application process (the details of which will be communicated to students following notification of approval for nomination).
 Therefore, your formal admission will be determined by the partner institution and not Tufts Global Education and you should prepare for additional steps in the application/approval process AFTER Tufts Global Education has vetted your Tufts-in-London application for nomination.

 If you are applying to more than one program, you must submit one application for each program; you cannot apply to multiple programs in one application.
 Students from other colleges and universities are invited to contact Melanie Armstrong to discuss their interest in Tufts Programs Abroad.